Table of Contents =>

 Understanding the reasons behind the “amp makes loud noise when turned on” issue is crucial to resolving it effectively.
 Let’s see the issue and how to fix –

-Amp Makes Loud Noise When Turned On
+- 1 Reason of Amp Makes Loud Noise When Turned on:

 Reason of Amp Makes Loud Noise When Turned on: